QueryPie development #8: Background on Front-end Developing

 With the addition of new features, changes in the existing code

 List component are minimized.
 They are not dependent on the newly added

 Filter component, so even if the future

-The benefits of module coding from using Reacts are even greater with the use of ES6 and TypeScript.
+The benefits of module coding from using Reacts are even more significant with the use of ES6 and TypeScript.
 The destructuring assignment and arrow function added from ES6 allow the JSX code to be concise.
 TypeScript allows the specifications of the Props and Arguments used by the components and functions to be used without having to study them separately.

 The QueryPie development team uses Mobx and MST.
 If the model and component are separated, the model and API communicate to change the Store of the model, and the component can proceed with development only by looking at the data contained in the model.